-Baseball is the easiest game on which to win, if you know absolutely nothing about sports.
-Where are the experts when we need them most?
+MLB Baseball is the easiest game on which to win, if you know absolutely nothing about sports.
+Here is a concise step by step wagering guide.
 You may still feel the urge to wager on a Baseball game.

 Its easy to bet and win, as opposed to football and basketball, where one can get mixed up by point spreads and other calculations.

 When betting baseball, one simply puts money on the outcome of the game.